 Supply chains need to network to realize greater efficiencies from common resources and the most efficient way to do that is to standardize the equipment and processes that can be common to all supply chains.
 Take reusable packaging in the grocery sector for example.
 There only needs to be six different types of reusable crates to handle everything in the grocery supply chain but every grocer has their own supply chain with their own systems that are different from all other grocers and yet they all handle the same basic products and often from the same supplier or producer.

-We’re developing the Cargo Carousel system to change this and look forward to collaborating with LSP’s that recognize the potential for sharing standardized equipment and resources that are common to other supply chains to create networked systems between them.
+We’re developing the Cargo Carousel system to change this and we recognize the potential for sharing standardized equipment and resources that are common to other supply chains to create networked systems between them.
 The Cargo Carousel System provides the necessary backbone to realize on a common network between operators by providing standard size modules that, regardless of their design or functionality, will all fit onto the same common Carousel so they can be utilized by everyone in the network.
 It creates a closed-loop system that is continuously reusable itself and insures that totes, trays and other reusable packaging is pooled and eventually returned to its origin so that it can actually be re-used without concern for theft.
-It allows all users to plan, track and trace in real time through its sensor technology that also alerts in real time so unforeseen adjustments can be made on the fly.
+It allows all users to plan, track and trace in real time through its Internet of Things technology that also alerts in real time so unforeseen adjustments can be made on the fly.